mfreyipj/Tippingpoint/README.md

 # Tippingpoint Web-App - //SLASH Hackathon 2021

 Very basic Front-End of a web-app for phone-billed microdonations (HTML, CSS, JS).
+Created within 24 hours by a team of 4 complete beginners and 1 intermediate web-dev.

 http://tippingpoint.infinityfreeapp.com/